intel/pti-gpu/tools/unitrace/README.md

 --chrome-device-timeline       DEPRECATED - use --chrome-kernel-logging instead --chrome-kernel-timeline       DEPRECATED - use --chrome-kernel-logging instead --chrome-device-stages         DEPRECATED - use --chrome-kernel-logging instead --verbose [-v]                 Enable verbose mode to show more kernel information.
-For OpenCL backend only.
-                               Verbose is always enabled for Level Zero backend --demangle                     Demangle kernel names.
+--demangle                     Demangle kernel names.
 For OpenCL backend only.
 Kernel names are always demangled for Level Zero backend
 --kernels-per-tile             DEPRECATED - use --seperate-tiles instead --seperate-tiles               Trace each tile seperately in case of implicit scaling